Nico Jones

-Nico Anthony Jones (born 3 February 2002) is a professional footballer who plays as a central defender for club Banbury United.
+Nico Anthony Jones (born 3 February 2002) is a professional footballer who plays as a central defender for club Carshalton Athletic.

 Jones is a product of the Fulham Academy and began his professional career with Oxford United.
 He transferred to Brentford B in 2021, for whom he played until his release in 2023.
 Thereafter, he played in non-League football.
 Born in England, Jones was capped by the Republic of Ireland at under-18 level.

 Club career

 Early years and Oxford United

 A central defender, Jones began his youth career in the Fulham Academy at under-9 level.
 After eight years with the club, he signed a scholarship deal with Oxford United in 2018.
 He made three first team appearances late in the 2018–19 season and signed a two-year professional contract, with the option of a further year, in June 2019.
 Jones made just one senior appearance during the 2019–20 season, albeit a memorable one, when he captained Oxford United to a 4–1 EFL Trophy group stage win over Crawley Town on 12 November 2019.
 The appearance made him the club's youngest-ever captain.

 Jones was thereafter was reduced to making EFL Trophy appearances and spent time away on loan at National League South clubs Oxford City and Havant & Waterlooville during the 2019–20 and 2020–21 seasons.
 He was released in June 2021, after the club neglected to take up the one-year option on his contract.
 Jones made eight senior appearances during three seasons at the Kassam Stadium.